KnpLabs/KnpUserBundle/Resources/doc/emails.rst

 - ``body_text`` rendering the plain text version of the message
 - ``body_html`` rendering the html mail

-Here is how you can use it:
+Here is how you can use it, you can use either of the two methods of referencing the email template below.

 .. code-block:: yaml